This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Although this works, there’s too much redundant code.
-Is there a better way to operate on the values inside a variant?
+While it works, there’s too much redundant code.
+Is there a better way to operate on the value inside a variant?

 std::visit

-The name visit actually comes from the visitor pattern in design patterns.
-Using it, we can write the following code:
+The name visit actually comes from the visitor design pattern.
+Using it, we can write code like this:

 Settings s;